 $60K a Year Is How Much an Hour?
 (Full Breakdown)

-To get a clearer idea of whether or not $60k is a good salary, we need to break it down into more relatable numbers.
+To get a clearer idea of whether or not $60k is a good salary, I need to break it down into more relatable numbers.
 For instance, how much an hour (hourly rate), weekly, or monthly, will you earn?
 Is it higher than the minimum wage or median income?

 Here is a quick rundown.